 A wide range of houseplants thrive under fluorescent lights.
 Choose plants that generally don't require full sunlight, such as peace lilies, philodendrons and snake plants.

 The Friendly African Violet

 The African violet (Saintpaulia ionantha) is one of the most satisfactory flowering plants for growing under lights, states David Trinklein of the University of Missouri.
 Because the African violet requires fairly bright light, it will thrive and flower if it receives at least 16 hours per day of fluorescent lighting.
 The ideal amount of light is about 500 to 1,000 foot candles.

 Video of the Day

-The various species of philodendron are commonly grown in offices with fluorescent lighting because they can tolerate medium to low light.
+Philodendrons (Philodendron spp.), hardy in USDA zones 9 through 12, depending on the species, are commonly grown in offices with fluorescent lighting because they can tolerate medium to low light.
 Too little light (lower than 75 foot candles), however, will cause the philodendron's leaves to turn yellow and drop.
 Keep your philodendron's soil evenly moist, allowing it to dry out slightly between waterings.

 The Dragon Plant Dracaena